Segformer with TAO Deploy

 Required Arguments

--e, --experiment_spec: The experiment spec file to set up TensorRT engine generation
+-e, --experiment_spec: The experiment spec file to set up the TensorRT engine generation.
+This should be the same as the export specification file.

 Sample Usage